binaryberry/digitalmarketplace-api/README.md

 ## Using FeatureFlags

-To use feature flags, check out the documentation in (the README of) [digitalmarketplace-utils](https://github.com/alphagov/digitalmarketplace-utils#using-featureflags).
+To use fsdfsdfeature flags, check out the documentation in (the README of) [digitalmarketplace-utils](https://github.com/alphagov/digitalmarketplace-utils#using-featureflags).